ONSdigital/sdc-int-rh-service/README.md

 Also verify that it contains a line such as:
 "caseStatus": "OK",

-6) **Check the respondent authenticated event**
+6) **Check the respondent authenticated event in the terminal window listening to the subscription**

-Firstly retrieve the event data from the 'event.response.authentication' queue.

 Format the event text and make sure it looks like: